 - Price Assurance Form(s): the MDA form filled out by the veterinarian(s) or clinic(s) identified in the application as the veterinary providers.
 The required form is available on the Maryland Spay and Neuter Grants Program webpage.
-This form must have the name of the veterinarian(s) being used, the veterinarian's Maryland state license number, and the cost detailed on the form must correspond with the cost presented in the application. - Tax Information: For non-government Applicants: a copy of most recent 990 Form (if required) or other appropriate tax form confirming tax exempt status and proof of registration with State of Maryland is required, as detailed in the Eligibility and Funding Criteria and Requirements section above. - Map(s) of the target area. - Price Quotes for budget items (excluding veterinary services and rabies vaccine) over \$500.00.
+This form must have the name of the veterinarian(s)/clinic(s) being used, their respective license number(s) and state of licensure, and the cost detailed on the form must correspond with the cost presented in the application. - Tax Information: For non-government Applicants: a copy of most recent 990 Form (if required) or other appropriate tax form confirming tax exempt status, and proof of registration with State of Maryland (if applicable) is required, as detailed in the Eligibility and Funding Criteria and Requirements section above. - Map(s) of the target area. - Price Quotes for budget items (excluding veterinary services and rabies vaccine) over \$500.00. - IRS W-9 Form.

-Applicants will receive an automated email notice from the OneStop system confirming the receipt of the application.
+Applicants will receive an automated email notice from the OneStop system confirming receipt of the application.

 Once received by MDA, no changes or updates may be made to the application and no additional information may be added, except at MDA's request or with MDA's approval.
 Applicants may only request a submitted application be withdrawn.
+Applicants are encouraged to contact the Program Coordinator prior to submitting their application if they have any questions.